 On July 12, 1928 I-3 is in the Inland Sea, off Omishima Island.
 At 1011, when entering Moroshima Bay at 4 knots, the surfaced I-3 suffers a rudder failure and is briefly grounded.
 Refloated at 1622, she proceeds to Kure Navy Yard, where the damage is repaired.

-At Yokosuka, Hemi pier on January 10, 1935.
-Between 1450 and 1540, I-2 is inspected by German Naval Attaché Captain aul Wenneker.
-His visit to I-3 is canceled because of bad weather.
+On January 10, 1935 at Yokosuka on Hemi Pier and between 2:50pm and 3:40pm inspected by German Naval Attaché Captain aul Wenneker.
+His visit to I-3 is canceled due to bad weather.

 15 November 1935: